Alessandro292/pixabay_loading/README.md

 Metadata json looks like

 `{"Filename": "cat-7305013_150.jpg", "cats", "it", "Image Height": 150, "Image Width": 100, "Image Format": "JPEG", "Image Mode": "RGB", "Image is Animated": false, "Frames in Image": 1}`

+### Minio Access

+In order to visualize Minio user interface, browse http://minio-container:9001

+Enter the minioadmin/mionioadmin as credential (please note this credential can be change both docker-compose.yaml and variables.py script)